Ferries from

 Lombok to Indonesia

-Lombok to Indonesia ferry time ranges between 2 hours and 4 hours 10 minutes depending on the ferry route, operator, and ship.
+Lombok to Indonesia ferry time ranges between 1 hour 55 minutes and 2 hours 55 minutes depending on the ferry route, operator, and ship.

-The fastest ferry from Lombok to Indonesia is in 2 hours on the Senggigi to Serangan ferry with Bali Eka Jaya.
+The fastest ferry from Lombok to Indonesia is in 1 hour 55 minutes on the Senggigi to Nusa Penida ferry with Bali Eka Jaya.

 No, currently you can not take a car on the ferry from Lombok to Indonesia.

-The distance between Lombok and Indonesia is 56 miles (90km) and 49 nautical miles.
+The distance between Lombok and Indonesia is 39 miles (62km) and 34 nautical miles.

 Lombok to Indonesia ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.